 Semi-Custom.
 Once you move into semi-custom cabinetry you find many more options.
 They are special order cabinets and give you much more variety than stock cabinets.
 Generally priced in the mid-range, they offer a personalized look without the cost of custom cabinets.
 Yes, semi-custom cabinets can be altered!
 The styles, finishes, and storage options are extensive enough to outfit almost any kitchen.
 Inspired Remodels recommends Decora, Kitchen Craft, and Waypoint for the widest range of options.

 Custom.
 The most expensive option but the most versatile in terms of finishes, sizes, and configurations.
-These are one-of-a-kind cabinets that are tailored for your kitchen, your style, and your cooking habits.
+These are one-of-a-kind cabinets that are tailored to your kitchen, your style, and your cooking habits.

 The Kitchen Cabinet Contractor to Use